raspberrypi/documentation/configuration/raspi-config.md

 <a name="network-options"></a>
 ### Network Options

-From this sub-menu you can set the hostname, your WiFi SSID and pre-shared key or enable/disable predictable network interface names.
+From this submenu you can set the host name, your WiFi SSID, and pre-shared key, or enable/disable predictable network interface names.

 <a name="hostname"></a>
 #### Hostname